Skip to content

 Trail is approximately .1 miles on the right up a private road.
 Park on the main road, on the left.
 A small fee may be charged by the Audubon Society property caretaker.

-Big Squaw Mountain
+Big Moose Mountain

 Time: Round trip is approximately 7.
 5 miles.
 Allow up to 5 hours.
 When on top, proceed a short distance to a ledge with a view of Mirror Pond.
 There is a 2,000-foot elevation change from the base to the top.